IConE: Batch Independent Collapse Prevention for Self-Supervised Representation Learning

 Higher values indicate that variance is distributed across more dimensions rather than concentrated in a few, suggesting resistance to dimensional collapse.

-\textbf{LiDAR.} LiDAR~\cite{thilak2023lidar} (Linear Discriminant Analysis Rank) measures representation quality by computing the effective rank of the Linear Discriminant Analysis matrix associated with the SSL task.
+\textbf{LiDAR.} LiDAR (Linear Discriminant Analysis Rank) measures representation quality by computing the effective rank of the Linear Discriminant Analysis matrix associated with the SSL task.
 Using augmented views as surrogate classes, LiDAR computes:

 where $\mu_x$ is the mean embedding across augmentations of sample $x$, $\mu$ is the global mean, and $\delta$ is a small regularization constant.
-Following ~\cite{thilak2023lidar}, we construct an LDA-style surrogate-task matrix from between-instance and within-instance scatter and report its effective rank.
+We construct an LDA-style surrogate-task matrix from between-instance and within-instance scatter and report its effective rank.
 Higher values indicate more discriminative directions in the representation space.

-\textbf{Alignment and Uniformity.} Following Wang \& Isola~\cite{wang2020understanding}, we measure two key properties of contrastive representations.
+\textbf{Alignment and Uniformity.} We measure two key properties of contrastive representations.
 Let $\tilde{\mathbf{z}} = \mathbf{z} / \|\mathbf{z}\|_2$ denote L2-normalized embeddings.
 Alignment measures the expected distance between positive pairs, defined as two augmented views $(x, x^+)$ of the same instance:

 where $\alpha = 2$.
 Lower values indicate that different augmentations of the same instance map to similar representations.

 Uniformity measures how well the representations are spread on the unit hypersphere using the Gaussian potential kernel: